Tens of thousands of self-employed drivers could be put out of work by Transport for London's...

 In general, copyright remains with the software publisher (eg Microsoft).
 When you buy the software, you actually buy a licence to use it.
 The copyright owner still has a monopoly right, restricting how you can use the software.
 Infringing this right lays you open to both civil and criminal legal action.

 3. What is a software licence?

 The software licence sets out the terms and conditions covering how the copyright holder (the licensor) allows you (the licensee) to use the software.
-The licence may be provided electronically (eg on the software CD-Rom) or on paper.
-You need to read and understand the licence to ensure that you do not infringe the licensor's copyright.
+The licence is usually provided electronically; you need to read and understand the licence to ensure that you do not infringe the licensor's copyright.
 The major terms in a software licence typically include:

 - How many copies of the software you are allowed to make and use.